 And, finally, the other day, I picked up a new book, Blue Blazes by Chuck Wendig.
 Wendig is a great author whose previous books, Blackbird and Mockingbird, I thoroughly enjoyed.
 Those were gritty, urban fantasies starring a rather unlovable protagonist.
 Blue Blazes is another urban fantasy, set in a criminal underworld that knocks up against a supernatural Underworld.
 I'm only a few chapters in so far, but it's a damn fun read mainly because Mr. Wendig does a great job making his main character, Mookie Pearl, sympathetic.
 If you're looking for a good read and urban fantasy is your thing, you could do worse than picking up this book.

-I'm off now, to work on Resurrection
+I'm off now, to work on Resurrection.

 And maybe have a Fuzzy Navel.